Question

 The left column of the page contains general Pass or Fail diagnostics.

-For all the above tests, you need to see the green Pass message.
-A red Fail message may indicate network issues, particularly if you get errors with UDP, TLS, or TCP.
+For all the above tests, you must see the green Pass message.
+A red Fail message indicates network issues, particularly if you get errors with UDP, TLS, or TCP.

-• If your agent works from an office environment, those errors can happen because something is blocked.
-Ensure that your network team follows the Talk network requirements, opened the ports, and whitelisted IP addresses and domains.
+• If an agent works from an office environment, those errors happen because something is blocked.
+Ensure that your network team follows the Voice network requirements, opens the necessary ports, and your team adds all necessary IP addresses and domains to your allowlist.

 • If the agent uses a home network, ensure they don't have a special setup or a router that blocks ports.
-Additional investigation of their network may be required.
+Additional investigation of their network is required.

-Note: You can ignore any tests below Voice: Test call using Opus.
+Note: You ignore any tests below Voice: Test call using Opus.

 Log Output